 Danny Knicely is a multi-talented musician and music producer from the Shenandoah valley of Virginia.
 He is constantly active performing and recording his own music and working with other musicians and dancers.
-He also teaches and presents concerts.
-For a full bio check out the "Bio" page.

-"THE MEANING OF BUCKDANCE"
+WITH "THE MEANING OF BUCKDANCE"